PennEcon/DissertationTemplate/README.md

 # Penn dissertation template

 This is a template for a Penn Economics/Finance/AppliedEcon style dissertation.
+See the example document with placeholder text [here](https://pennecon.github.io/DissertationTemplate/dissertation.pdf).

 The main file is `dissertation.tex`.
 Add custom packages and formatting to the preamble.